gugahoa/bank_accounting/CONTRIBUTING.md

 As the system requirements evolve, you may need to extend this.
 We'll discuss in [Road to the Future](#road-to-the-future) what requirements would elicit what changes.

 ## Trade-offs

+### Why is user information separated from Personal Account?

+User information could very well live in the Personal Account table.
+I thought of two cases where I wouldn't put User information inside Personal Account:

+- There's a separate process from User signup to Personal Account creation.
+For example, an approval process.
+- A User can have more than one Personal Account.

+Since both of these cases seems common enough, I modeled as such.

 ### Transaction value as string